 Welcome!
 This is the landing page for the Georgia Tech OMS CS6460 class on Educational Technology.

 This page provides general information about the course as a whole.
 If you are interested in information specifically about one particular offering of the course, such as a particular semester’s syllabus, calendar, and assignments, please see Past Semesters section below, or jump straight to the current semester with the link at the top right.
-This class is built heavily around the course library, a curated archive of publications, articles, projects, biographies, tools, videos, presentations, and original interviews on a number of topics in Educational Technology.
+This class is built heavily around the research guide, a curated archive of publications, articles, projects, biographies, tools, videos, presentations, and original interviews on a number of topics in Educational Technology.

 Welcome to EdTech!